flenniken/statictea/docs/repl.md

 * [repl.nim](../src/repl.nim) &mdash; Nim source code.
 # Index

-* [listInColumns](#listincolumns) &mdash; Output the names in columns and return result as a string.
+* [listInColumns](#listincolumns) &mdash; Generate a string of the names in columns.
 * [handleReplLine](#handlereplline) &mdash; Handle the REPL line.
 * [runEvaluatePrintLoop](#runevaluateprintloop) &mdash; Run commands at a prompt.

 # listInColumns

-Output the names in columns and return result as a string.
+Generate a string of the names in columns.
 Width is the width of a row.
+The names are left justified and the columns are separated by 2 spaces.

 ```nim
 proc listInColumns(names: seq[string]; width: Natural): string